Artin representations for $GL_n$: Introduction

 The organization of this paper is as follows.
-In Section 2, we state precisely the assumptions which we imposed on $\pi$.
-In Section 3, we investigate the infinity type of an automorphic representation of $GL_n(\A_\Q)$ which gives rise to an Artin representation.
-In Section 4, we apply Rankin-Selberg method to prove that the number of Satake parameters for $\pi_p$ outside a certain infinite set of primes is finite.
-As mentioned above, in Section 5, we study finite subgroup of linear groups over a finite field.
-Then we apply results in Section 5 with the Rankin-Selberg method to prove the boundedness of the size of the image of mod $\ell$ Galois representations provided that they exist.
-The formulation of the conjecture for such mod $\ell$ Galois representations is given in Section 6.
-The proof of the main theorem is given in Section 7 along the method of Deligne-Serre.
+In Section 2, we investigate the infinity type of an automorphic representation of $GL_n(\A_\Q)$ which gives rise to an Artin representation.
+In Section 3, we apply the Rankin-Selberg method to prove that the number of Satake parameters outside a certain infinite set of primes is finite.
+By using the results in Section 4 with the finiteness of Satake parameters, we bound the size of the image of mod $\ell$ Galois representations, provided that they exist.
+The formulation of the conjecture for the existence of such mod $\ell$ Galois representations is given in Section 5.
+The proof of the main theorem is given in Section 6 following Deligne-Serre.

-In Section 8 and Section 9, we recall our previous work \cite{kim-yam} for the case of $GSp_4/\Q$.
+In Sections 7 and 8, we recall our previous work \cite{kim-yam} for the case of $GSp_4/\Q$.
 We discuss a relation between non-holomorphic Siegel modular forms and holomorphic Siegel modular forms.
-After the completion of the previous work, we realized that we do not need to use the unproved hypothesis on the existence of the weak transfer from $GSp_4$ to $GL_4$ as in \cite{arthur}.
+After the completion of the previous work, we realized that we do not need to use the unproven hypothesis on the existence of the weak transfer from $GSp_4$ to $GL_4$ as in \cite{arthur}.
 We explain how to get around this.
-Finally in Section 10, we consider Maass forms for $GL_2/\Q$ and automorphic representations of $GL_2$ over imaginary quadratic fields.
-We show that we can associate non-holomorphic Siegel modular forms of weight $(2,1)$ to them.
+Finally in Sections 9 and 10, we associate non-holomorphic Siegel modular forms of weight $(2,1)$ to automorphic representations of $GL_2$ over imaginary quadratic fields, and Maass forms for $GL_2(\A_\Q)$.

 \textbf{Acknowledgments.} We would like to thank R. Guralnick and F. Herzig for helpful discussions.
+We thank the referee for the careful reading of the paper and many comments.